 TU Darmstadt and Focused Energy cooperate

-The university transfers the rights to its intellectual property to the start-up.
-In return, it will become a shareholder in the company, which was spun out a year ago.
+The university is transferring the rights to its intellectual property to the start-up.
+In return, it will become a shareholder in the company, which was founded a year ago.

-Focus Energy aims to enable safe, clean and inexhaustible energy production through laser-based nuclear fusion within a few years.
-The company is based in Darmstadt, Germany, and Austin in the United States.
+Focus Energy aims to enable safe, clean and inexhaustible energy generation through laser-based nuclear fusion in just a few years.
+The company is based in Darmstadt and Austin in the USA.
 According to Professor Tanja Brühl, President of TU Darmstadt, the transfer of intellectual property is particularly important for spin-offs.
-Startups are often unable to act and lose their appeal to investors if they lack the authority to transfer and use patents, she says.
+Start-ups are often unable to act and lose their attractiveness for investors if they lack the authority to transfer and use patents, she says.

-"Thanks to this investment model, we can use the results of my many years of research at TU Darmstadt and the Target lab for our company," says Markus Roth, a physics professor at TU as well as an expert in laser fusion and co-founder of Focused Energy.
+"Thanks to this investment model, we can use the results of my many years of research work at TU Darmstadt and the target laboratory for our company," says Markus Roth, physics professor at TU Darmstadt, expert in laser fusion and co-founder of Focused Energy.

 Like it?
 Please spread the word: